WorkAroundOnline/i9s/create-react-app/challenge1/README.md

 # Challenge 1

 Please fix the javascript code so the tests pass.

 There are two functions.

-The bottom function takes an array of numbers, and should output all of the numbers below the average.
-The top function takes an array of numbers, and should output all numbers above the average.
+The `bottom` function takes an array of numbers, and should output all of the numbers below the average.

+The `top` function takes an array of numbers, and should output all numbers above the average.

-You can run the tests with `npm run test`
+To test your code, you can run `npm install` to install dependencies then `npm run test` to run tests.